In This Article

 Some chefs (and brands) refer to unrefined coconut oil as “virgin” or “extra-virgin.”
 All of these names mean the same thing and are helpful to remember when shopping for ingredients.

-Unrefined coconut oil is produced by extracting and pressing the coconut meat to draw out the oils.
+Unrefined coconut oil is produced by extracting and pressing the coconut meat to yield the oil.
 Two different methods are used for this.

-- The dry method utilizes heat to remove moisture before it is pressed.
+- The dry method uses heat to remove moisture before pressing.

 - The wet method utilizes fresh coconut meat to produce milk and oil.
 The milk and oil are separated, typically using fermentation or specialized machines.

-One important note is that unrefined coconut oil has a low smoke point of about 350℉.
+Unrefined coconut oil has a low smoke point of about 350℉.
 This makes unrefined coconut oil better suited for low-heat cooking, salad dressings, and topping off finished recipes.
 Heating your oil past its smoke point could cause it to break down, reducing flavor and nutrients.
-More importantly, heating oil past its smoke point could create fire or health risks.
+More importantly, heating oil beyond its smoke point could cause a fire or, according to research, pose health risks.

-Unrefined coconut oil has a strong scent and tastes like coconut (which isn’t the case with refined coconut oil).
+Unrefined coconut oil has a strong scent and tastes like coconut (unlike refined coconut oil).
 If you’re a fan of coconut flavor, unrefined oil might be the right choice.

 One great feature of unrefined coconut oil is its long shelf life.
-The oil can last two to three years when stored correctly in a cool place and a sealed container.
+The oil can last 2 to 3 years when stored correctly in a cool place in a sealed container.

 Cannabis Storage Tip: Regardless of the product, keep all cannabis products in a clearly labeled container and out of reach of children or pets.